 This product includes copyrighted third-party software licensed under the terms of the GNU General Public License.
 Please see The GNU General Public License for the exact terms and conditions of this license.
-We include a copy of the GPL with every CD shipped with our product.
 All future firmware updates will also be accompanied with their respective source code.
 Please visit our web site for updated information.
 Note that we do not offer direct support for the distribution.